 What about stevia?
 I recently discovered that stevia is highly refined with chemicals, which is not Paleo at all.
 The chemical taste of stevia powder or drops doesn’t sit well with me.
 A true Paleo option is unprocessed green stevia powder, however many people dislike its lingering aftertaste.
 In this recipe I’m offering a new sweetener option called Lo Han Pure by Swanson.
 It’s a safe, natural sweetener from Monk Fruit and is zero-glycemic with zero calories, to give your blood sugar a break.
 (This is a REAL find!)
 Lo Han Pure is about 6x as sweet as sugar, and it tastes delicious.
 Another sweetener option is Just Like Sugar Table Top natural chicory root.
 Or use your preferred sweetener.
 Yield: Three 4.5 x 2.5-inch mini loaves; two 7 x 3-inch loaves; one 9 x 5-inch loaf; or a 9-inch square pan.
 A food processor is helpful but not required.

 Look what I found in my garden!
 A GIANT zucchini hidden under the leaves.

 Guess what I made out of it?

 - 1/3 cup pure cacao powder

 - 1/4 heaping teaspoon unprocessed salt

 - 1/4 teaspoon ground cardamom

-- 1 1/2 cups nuts, soaked and toasted if possible (See All About Nuts.)
+- 11/2 cup chopped nuts such as walnuts or pecans, soaked and toasted if possible (See All About Nuts)